Cloudstrucc/cs-identity/onboarding-app-example-bootstrap/README.md

 * Deployment via ZIP on the **F1 (Free)** tier does **not** rebuild your code.
 * If you run into size limits (>150 MB), upload the ZIP to Azure Blob Storage and deploy via its SAS URL instead.
+* You can configure an identity provider in the web app in azure so that the app isnt just being accessed anonymously.